RoyAalekh/hackathon_code4change/README.md

 Notes for Windows CMD: use ^ for line continuation and replace ${PWD} with the full path.

-## Data (DuckDB-first)
+## Data (Parquet format)

-This repository uses a DuckDB snapshot as the canonical raw dataset.
+This repository uses a parquet data format for efficient loading and processing.

-- Preferred source: `Data/court_data.duckdb` (tables: `cases`, `hearings`).
-If this file is present, the EDA step will load directly from it.
-- CSV fallback: If the DuckDB file is missing, place the two organizer CSVs in `Data/` with the exact names below and the EDA step will load them automatically:
-  - `ISDMHack_Cases_WPfinal.csv`
-  - `ISDMHack_Hear.csv`
+Provided excel and csv files have been pre-converted to parquet and stored in the `Data/` folder.

 No manual pre-processing is required; launch the dashboard and click “Run EDA Pipeline.”

-## Notes

-- This submission intentionally focuses on the end-to-end demo path.
-Internal development notes, enhancements, and bug fix logs have been removed from the README.
-- uv is enforced by the dashboard for a consistent, reproducible environment.